MarcinOrlowski/pyggy-expense-tracker/README.md

 ### Database

 The project uses SQLite by default but is designed to work with PostgreSQL.
-Database configuration is in `expense_tracker/settings.py`.
+Database configuration is in `pyggy/settings.py`.

-## Documentation

-Comprehensive project documentation is available in the `project/` directory:
-- **PRD.md**: Product Requirements Document
-- **TRD.md**: Technical Requirements Document
-- **architecture-spec.md**: System architecture details
-- **frontend-guidelines.md**: Frontend development guidelines

-## Future Enhancements

-This PoC is designed to support future features:
-- Multi-project support
-- Budget management and tracking
-- Advanced reporting and analytics
-- Tags and categorization
-- Receipt image storage
-- Mobile application
-- Bank statement import

-## Contributing

-This is a proof-of-concept project.
-For questions or contributions, please refer to the project documentation and follow Django best practices.

-## License

-[License information to be added]